turinglayer/notebooks/README.md

-# notebooks
+# Jupyter Notebooks using LLMs

-Jupyter Notebooks for LLMs using Cohere, HuggingFace, LangChain, and OpenAI
+### 01. Classification using Embeddings